Perth-Artifactory/website/src/pages/support.md

 We are registered with the [Containers for Change](https://www.containersforchange.com.au/wa/) scheme and containers can be donated to us in two ways:

-* If you're already dropping in for an event let one of our volunteers know and we can process the donation directly (We are unable to provide a receipt for containers donated on site)
+* If you're already dropping in for an event let one of our volunteers know and we can process the donation directly (We are unable to provide a receipt for containers donated on site).
 * You can take containers to any [donation point](https://www.containersforchange.com.au/wa/return-locations) and quote our scheme ID **C10494301**.
-Donations made to a listed collection point in our name are [tax deductible](https://wiki.artifactory.org.au/en/docs/donating)
+Donations over $2 made at a listed collection point in our name are [tax deductible](https://wiki.artifactory.org.au/en/docs/donating).

 ### Donate funds directly